 We aim to schedule a variety of educational and networking events to appeal to our membership and the NYU Law community.
 Please see below for the complete calendar of events for the upcoming semester.
 Join the IPELS listserv through NYU Home or our Facebook page for updates and invitations.

-- Patent Law Spotlight: Collaboration in Action at Morrison & Foerster on Wednesday Oct 29 at 5:30pm
+Wednesday 10/29 from 5:30-7pm in Furman 326 — Patent Spotlight: Collaboration in Action at Morrison & Foerster (no scientific background necesssary!)

 - and more!